 Not everyone is as fortunate as I have been, where I was required to list my ideas and accomplishments in preparation for my biannual performance reviews.
 What an ongoing empowering exercise that was!

 To prepare for this, I would create a folder called “ACCOMPLISHMENTS” in Outlook to store emails that talked about my developments, accomplishments and ideas.
 Another way was to write up a brief description of my accomplishment in a Word document saved on my desktop.
-These were later used to include in my performance review, one on one meetings with my manager, training new staff and later used in my resume and interviews.
+These were later used to include in my performance review, one on one meetings with my manager, training new staff and in my resume and answering interviews questions.